-Beginning January 1, 2021, you will have access to providers in the Network Blue provider network when you receive care in Florida.
+You will have access to providers in the Network Blue provider network when you receive care in Florida, Wisconsin, and Tennessee.
 Providers you have visited previously may not be part of the Network Blue provider network.
 To find a contracted network provider in the Network Blue network, log in to bebstx.com and click the "Find a Doctor or Hospitals" tab.
-Although you are already a member, you should click "Search as Guest" to look for providers in your new select network (after January 1, 2021, log in to Blue Access for Members for any provider searches).
 In limited circumstances, you may be able to continue receiving care with a provider who is not part of the Network Blue provider network for a limited period of time.
 Call 800-496-3310 to determine if you are a dependent may be eligible for continuation of care or with any additional questions regarding the Network Blue provider network.